stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

-title: Template Syntax
+title: Template syntax
 summary: A look at the operations, variables and language controls you can use within templates.

-# Template Syntax
+# Template syntax

 SilverStripe templates are plain text files that have `.ss` extension and located within the `templates` directory of a module, theme, or your `mysite` folder.
 A template can contain any markup language (e.g HTML, CSV, JSON..) and before